vaghelaamit/taxiGUI/Readme.txt

 this is our GUI project.

 NOTE:
-please get lateest source from server enjoying gitting,,:)
+please get latest source from server enjoying gitting,,:)